leaf-ai/studio-go-runner/docs/ci.md

 When the build completes the pods that are present that are only useful during the actual build and test steps will be scaled back to 0 instances.
 The CI script, ci.sh, will spin up and down specific kubernetes jobs and deployments when they are needed automatically by using the Kubernetes kubectl command.
 Bceuase of this your development and build cluster will need access to the Kubernetes API server to complete these tasks.
 The Kubernetes API access is enabled by the ci\_keel.yaml file when the standalone build container is initialized.

-Before using the registry setting you should copy registry-template.yaml to registry\_dockerio.yaml, and modify the contents.
+Before using the registry setting you should copy registry-template.yaml to registry.yaml, and modify the contents.

-If the environment is shared between multiple people the namespace can be assigned using the petname tool, github.com/karlmutch/petname, as shown below.
+If the environment is shared between multiple people the namespace can be assigned using the petname tool, github.com/karlmutch/petname, as shown in the examples below.

+The first example shows the use case for when a public docker repository is used that is hosted on the internet.
+You might use this for builds within an enterprise context.

 ```
-cat registry_dockerio.yaml
+cat registry.yaml
 index.docker.io:
   .*:
     security: